2020 TC America Series

-The 2020 TC America Series is the second season of the TC America Series.
-The series consists of 3 classes: TCR, TCA, and TC.
-All races are 40 minutes in length with 4 per weekend; 2 for TCR & TCA cars, and 2 for TC cars.
+The 2020 TC America Series was the second season of the TC America Series.
+The series consisted of 3 classes: TCR, TCA, and TC.
+All races were 40 minutes in length with 4 per weekend; 2 for TCR & TCA cars, and 2 for TC cars.

 Calendar

 The final calendar was released on 12 November 2019 Due to the COVID-19 pandemic, SRO America announced that the events at Virginia International Raceway and Sonoma Raceway would become tripleheader weekends to replace cancelled race events at St. Petersburg and Lime Rock Park.

 Entry list

 Note: A car marked with STP is entered only for the St. Petersburg makeup races at Sonoma.